ImPringle/LanguageManager/README.md

 # LanguageManager

-This is a Language Generator to practice and study this field of Automata Theory
+This is an open source Language Generator to practice and study this field of Automata Theory

 ## Features